SBoudrias/frontend-windows-installer/README.md

 This project provide an installer for the most common tools you'll need to work.

-Simply download the installer and launch it to get started.
+Simply [download the installer (dist/installer.exe)](https://github.com/SBoudrias/frontend-windows-installer/raw/master/dist/installer.exe) and launch it to get started.
 Feel free to uncheck dependencies you already have or you do not wish to install.

 Included